South Dakota-class battleship (1939): Conversion proposal

-On 26 July 1954, a conversion proposal for the South Dakota-class ships was ordered by the Chairman of the Ship Characteristics Board.
+On 26 July 1954, a conversion proposal for the South Dakota–class ships was ordered by the Chairman of the Ship Characteristics Board.
 The request was made for the ships' speed to be increased to at least 31 knots.
-To do so, the design staff decided to remove the after turret and use the weight and space gained to install either a set of improved steam turbines or a set of gas turbines.
+To do so, the design staff decided to remove the aft turret and use the weight and space gained to install either a set of improved steam turbines or a set of gas turbines.
 Either system would have to produce at least 256,000 shaft horsepower (190 MW)—the minimum requirement to achieve 31 knots on the South Dakota hull.
 Unfortunately, this would have necessitated alterations to the hull form, particularly in the rear of the ship.
 Larger propellers were also required, and all four shafts would have had to have been completely rebuilt to accommodate the changes.
 Estimates for the project ran as high as $40,000,000 per ship, and this did not include the cost of reactivating the ship and upgrades to its electrical and combat systems.
 As a result, the conversion program was halted.